-The primary aim of the TERENA-OER project is to develop the first working prototype of the OER service (including the metadata aggregation engine and the web portal front-end) and pilot a service for the broader TERENA/GÉANT Community in 2014.
-The OER referatory is not the service that the NREN community intents to build on its own but it is a task that we believe TERENA has to take the lead on in order to facilitate the development of future value-added services on top (including MOOCs and others)
+The primary aim of the TERENA-OER project is to develop the first working prototype of the OER service (including the metadata aggregation engine and the web portal front-end) and pilot a service for the broader TERENA/GÉANT Community from 2014 onward.
+The OER referatory is not the service that the NREN community intends to build on its own, but it is a task that we believe TERENA has to lead in order to facilitate the development of future high level value-added services (including MOOCs and others).

-The first part of the project consists of three steps
+The first part of the project consists of three stages:

-- Defining the essential metadata and vocabulary for the TERENA-OER community.
-The number of metadata field will have to be large enough to facilitate effective communication between systems, but small enough so that systems aggregating metadata from different disciplines (e.g. medicine and astronomy) will have them in common. - 2.
-Design and implementation of the portal's infrastructure.
-This portal will be one level above the national repository (NREN or University), and will be able to pull the Metadata to the central TERNEA-OER by harvesting, web services, OAI repository or batch upload. - Connecting with content providers across Europe.
-TERENA-OER will allow users federated searches in different European digital libraries and OER repositories, using the common metadata set defined in step one.
+- 1. Define the essential metadata and vocabulary for the TERENA-OER community.
+The number of metadata fields will have to be large enough to facilitate effective communication between systems, but small enough so that systems aggregating metadata from different disciplines (e.g. medicine and astronomy) will have them in common. - Design and implement the portal's infrastructure: This portal will be one level above the national repository (NREN or University), and will be able to pull the Metadata to the central TERNEA-OER referatory by harvesting, Web services, OAI repository or batch uploads. - 3.
+Connecting with content providers across Europe.
+TERENA-OER will allow users to carry out federated searches in different European digital libraries and OER repositories, using the common metadata set defined above in Stage 1.

-The TERENA-OER project was designed by a team of several European organizations and institutions that have been working together as part of the TF-media taskforce.
-This group has been active in promoting the TERENA-OER project while keeping the NRENs role in mind.
-The solution this project offers can assist aggregating resources and efficient use of existing European LOs originating in higher education institutes.
+The TERENA-OER project was designed by a team made up of several European organizations and institutions that have worked together as part of the TF-media taskforce.
+This group has been active in promoting the TERENA-OER project while keeping the NRENs needs and roles in mind.
+The solution this project offers can assist in aggregating resources and efficient use of existing European LOs originating in higher education institutions.

-The development and promotion of such a project will increase collaboration between European NRENs and higher education institutes and will allow exchange of knowledge and content.
+The development and promotion of this project will increase collaboration between European NRENs and higher education institutions and will facilitate efficient exchange of knowledge and content.
 Expert workgroups will be able to collaborate using the project's platform.
-Other than that, we believe that promoting TERENA-OER and similar other projects will broaden the services NRENs can offer their members (HEI) and establish a different level of application that will support e-learning technologies.
+Beyond that, we believe that promoting TERENA-OER and similar projects will broaden the services NRENs can offer their members and create a higher standard application that will support e-learning technologies.
 The NRENs' cooperation is essential for the project's success.